-As the majority of us are still in the midst of our children’s summer vacation, there are a small but growing number of students attending school.
-Most of us have heard of the term “Year-Round Education or YRE.
+As the majority of us are in the midst of our children’s summer vacation, there are a small but growing number of students attending school.
+Most of us have heard of the term Year-Round Education or YRE.
 YRE is when school systems adopt an academic calendar that has children attend school the usual number of days but with more frequent and shorter breaks.
-This eliminates the traditional two to three month summer vacation.
+Thus, eliminating the traditional two to three month summer vacation.
 Whether or not you are a fan of the year-round model, it is helpful to be familiar with this system since it is gradually gaining momentum in our country.

 My oldest daughter Kelsey started marching band this year, and she has loved every minute of it—well, almost.
 If you’re a band parent or if you were in the band yourself, then you know that the typical season starts out with summer band camp—a grueling two-week process in which you attempt to learn the entire show for the season, under the blistering sun no less.